MaxMol1/Davis-Sigma-Chi-Website/README.md

 ## To-Do

 * Optimize image loading - Slideshow dimensions do not match up
-* Fill in navigation area content on main page
-* Update Carving for a Cause instead of Puppy Love
 * Link the rest of the About section navbar
 * Optimize content/images in the about section
 * Create Philanthropy section